vegaprotocol/vega/README.md

 #### **Importing and generation account**
 <br />

-As of today, Clef does not allow to generate a new account for other backends than a local Key Store.
+As of today, Clef does not allow to generate a new account for other backend storages than a local Key Store.
 Therefore it is preferable to create a new account on the backend of choice and import it to Vega through node wallet CLI.

 Example of import:
 ```bash